The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 It’s also important to note that this first segment is considered a starter system and has been planned as a backbone for a larger system with future expansion to other areas of the City.
 You can read more about plans for future expansion here.

 The initial route connects riders with housing, jobs, attractions, hotels, shopping, dining, other transportation options, parking and more.
 It serves the Intermodal Station and its 1.4 million annual users; the Third Ward (the fastest-growing neighborhood in Southeast Wisconsin); East Town (with the largest concentration of jobs in the state); and the lower east side (the highest-density residential neighborhood in state).
 It was developed through a ridership analysis process and also took into account opportunities to tap into economic and property development while enhancing, rather than duplicating, other transportation options.
 Remember, this is only a starter route.
 The City has a vision for an expanded streetcar system that serves additional neighborhoods.

-Additionally, The Hop vehicles will provide both visual and audible route information so that riders with hearing and visual impairments can easily use this transit service.
+Additionally, The Hop vehicles provide both visual and audible route information so that riders with hearing and visual impairments can easily use this transit service.